Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 Melusine's Mother Pressina That Demanded A Promise

 An ancient French story tells that Pressina, a beautiful water fairy, married a human man, but this union was not unconditional.
-It was based on a certain promise demanded by the wife—in this case, that the husband should never see her while she was delivering a child or bathed.
+It was based on a promise the wife demands—in this case, that the husband should never see her while she was delivering a child or bathed.

 Unfortunately, Pressina's human husband was unable to keep such a promise.
 He was excited and happy when he heard that his wife had delivered triplets, and he entered her birth chamber.
 Surprised, he saw a very angry woman who immediately reminded him of his broken promise, then disappeared with the children.